 As you compile a list of reading completed or planned, annotate

 the list to indicate the relevance of the article or book chapter to your topic.
-Annotating your Bibliography serves several functions:
+Assembling an Annotated Bibliography serves several functions:

-Because your topic might have changed or should be more concise by the time you submit this bibliography to your advisor, take stock of that and begin with a revised single Paragraph Overview
+Because your topic might have changed or should be more concise by the time you submit this bibliography to your advisor, take stock of that, and compose a revised single Paragraph Overview

 of the current topic and Governing Question.
-Writing a tighter overview statement will also help to expose changes, gaps, and ambiguities.
+Having a tighter overview statement will help you and your advisor to expose changes, gaps, and ambiguities.
 Comments by others on your initial statement also help, allowing that you can ignore comments rendered irrelevant by changes in your direction.

-Consult a writing manual (e.g., Turabian 2007) to decide on a citation style, then use this consistently as you compile your bibliography—You do not have time to redo citations later.
+Consult a writing manual (e.g., Turabian 2007) to decide on a citation style, then use this consistently as you compile your bibliography—you do not have time to redo citations later.
 Establishing and maintaining a bibliographic database streamlines the work of formatting of references.